TayM00n/rentbike/README.md

 # rentbike
 This app was create like special task
 This app can :
-  \n -create new bicycles
+  <br> -create new bicycles
-  \n -renting bicycles per hours
+  <br> -renting bicycles per hours
-  \n -view lists of rents and available bicycles
+  <br> -view lists of rents and available bicycles